A PARENTS GUIDE TO OUR SCHOOL

 How will both you and I know how my young person is doing and how will you help me to support my young person’s learning?

-All pupils at Longdon Park School have a Statement of Special Educational Needs or an Education Health and Care Plan.
+All pupils at Longdon Park School have an Education Health and Care Plan.
 These documents outline the needs of your child and recommend the provision, resources, approaches and multi-agency involvement required to meet those needs.
-The overall objectives of the Statement or Education Health and Care Plan are broken down into smaller targets on the young person’s Individual Education Plan (IEP).
+The overall objectives of the Education Health and Care Plan are broken down into smaller targets on the young person’s Individual Education Plan (IEP).
 Individual Education Plans are drawn up each term by your child’s class teacher.
 Individual targets are set and the progress made is reviewed each term.
 All subject staff who teach your child are working on enabling your child to meet their IEP targets.
 In addition, each child at Longdon Park School works towards meeting 3 fully personalised learning targets for literacy, numeracy and behaviour.
 These are reviewed regularly and parents/ carers are regularly informed of any progress against these.

 We also set and review subject targets each term that outline specific subject based targets for your child to work on.
 These targets are linked to National Curriculum areas of progress, vocational accreditation or GCSE grades to show your child exactly what they need to do next to improve and make progress.
 These targets are clearly displayed in our 3 full education reports (Christmas, Summer and Annual Review).